Joe English (sailor): Later life and illness

 In 2007, aged 51, English was diagnosed with Alzheimer's disease and retired as a professional yachtsman.
 He was the youngest person in the country with the illness at the time.
 In 2008 English sailed on the TP52 Yacht Numbers with fellow America's Cup and Whitbread Veteran Brad Butterworth, during the 2008 Cork Week and eventual winner of their class.
 In 2011, English took part in the Ocean Legends Regatta in Alicante, Spain for the start of the 2011–2012 Volvo Ocean Race.

-Following the establishment of the Joe English Trust, with fellow America's Cup sailor, John Bertrand (sailor, born 1946), English became an advocate and campaigner for better solutions to treat and manage Alzheimer's disease, by meeting the President of Ireland to highlight the cause and participating in an RTÉ Television programme in association with the Alzheimer Society of Ireland.
-Highlighting the impact of the disease on sufferers and their families.
+Following the establishment of the Joe English Trust, with fellow America's Cup sailor, John Bertrand (sailor, born 1946), English became an advocate and campaigner for better solutions to treat and manage Alzheimer's disease, by meeting the President of Ireland and participating in an RTÉ Television programme in association with the Alzheimer Society of Ireland to highlight the cause and impact of the disease on sufferers and their families.
 He died on 4 November 2014 aged 58.